Robots and Kids

 So I guess if you can get your kids interested in building things, it would be a good start.
 You may first want to teach them to do things with their hands, and how cool it is.
 Lego and derivatives are a good pick in my opinion.

 With Lego, I found some very cool robots for kids from 4 to adults.
 They designed the learning steps adding more and more electronics.
-You can find it here: Robots and kids at Lego.
+You can find it here: LEGO Mindstorms kits for education

 Actually, it is designed for educators, but it can give a good choice of robot kits for elementary school children.
 Also, there is extensive documentations and specialized websites about Lego Mindstorms to help you if you get stuck.

 In Middle School, your childrn can either use these robots to learn computer programming, or learn to solder their own electronics circuits.2) How to teach robotics to a classroom of children?